Teja Belak

-Teja Belak (born 22 April 1994) is a Slovenian artistic gymnast who represented Slovenia at the 2016 Olympic Games.
-Additionally she is the 2019 European Games champion on vault.
+Teja Belak (born 22 April 1994) is a Slovenian artistic gymnast.
+She represented Slovenia at the 2016 Olympic Games and is the 2019 European Games champion on vault.
 She primarily competes on the FIG World Cup circuit.

 Early life

 Belak was born 22 April 1994 in Ljubljana.
 She lived across the street from a gym and took up the sport when she was six years old.

 Gymnastics career

-2010–11
+2010–12

 Belak turned senior in 2010; as a result she started competing on the FIG World Cup circuit primarily as a vault specialist.
 She made her senior debut at the Cottbus World Cup where she finished sixth.
 She next competed in Doha where she finished fifth.
 She made her first podium by winning gold at the Maribor World Cup held in her home country of Slovenia.
 Next she competed at the Moscow World Cup where she finished sixth.
 In October Belak competed at the Ostrava World Cup where she finished fourth.
 The following month she competed in Osijek where she finished seventh.
 She ended the season competing in Stuttgart but she failed to qualify to the vault final when she finished 13th in qualification.

-In 2011 Belak didn't compete for the first half of the year.
+In 2011, Belak did not compete for the first half of the year.
 She returned to competition in September at the Maribor World Cup where she placed second on vault behind Valeria Maksyuta of Israel.
 She next competed at the Osijek World Cup where she placed sixth.
 She ended the season competing at the Ostrava World Cup where she once again won silver behind Maksyuta.